 After starting my blogging journey, I soon realized my WordPress blog performance was on the decline.
 After 16 posts and 16 plugins it was like the snail ‘Turbo‘ who desperately needed to be supercharged in order to race.
 So much so that I have a favorites bookmark Folder in chrome (no offence to Internet Explorer!) on this topic.
 I wanted to make an elegant list that goes down well like a great wine so everyone can benefit and share.

 If I knew about performance impacts beforehand then I would have saved time and did things correctly on this site from the beginning.
 Blogging tips and performance issues are like bread and butter for bloggers.
 We love to read blogging tips pro-actively but unfortunately we only read about performance improvement tips when we have a problem.
 It’s better you know at least a little bit about performance issues to watch out so you can be better prepared.
-Here are 16 tips to improve WordPress performance.
-They will help you make an informed decision and balance performance with website features.
+These tips will help you make an informed decision and balance performance with website features.

 1. Speed up your Home Page – Target Load time of 2 to 4 seconds.
 Anything above 5 seconds needs attention.
 Test your Home page load times using Pingdom Speed Test Tool.